krishna-waidande/krishna-waidande.github.io/Multiple_Apache.md

 ```

-6. Change the port.conf file which is present in /etc/apache2-server2
++ Change the ```port.conf``` file which is present in /etc/apache2-server2, Below i am attaching screenshot of my port.conf file.
-vi /etc/server2/port.conf
-port.conf file

 ```
 Listen 8089